Principal listing and maintenance requirements and procedures

 • In the past three years, the issuer, its controlling shareholders, and actual controllers must not have committed any criminal acts of corruption, bribery, misappropriation of property, misappropriation of property, or disruption of the socialist market economy order.
 There must have been no fraudulent issuance, major information disclosure violations, or other major illegal activities related to national security, public safety, ecological safety, production safety, public health and safety.

-• Directors, supervisors, and senior management personnel have not been subject to administrative penalties by the CSRC in the past three years, nor are they currently being investigated by judicial authorities for suspected crimes, or they are being investigated by the CSRC for suspected violations of laws and regulations but there is no clear conclusion or opinion yet.
+• Directors, and senior management personnel have not been subject to administrative penalties by the CSRC in the past three years, nor are they currently being investigated by judicial authorities for suspected crimes, or they are being investigated by the CSRC for suspected violations of laws and regulations but there is no clear conclusion or opinion yet.